 I held up my cup in a toast.
 "To tea with rum."

 I really needed to sleep, but I was scared to crash on the Ancient Mariner's boat.
 God knew what he would do with me.
 I thought about Hansel and Gretel and wondered if he might try to eat me.
 After all, he may have had to resort to cannibalism in his adventures on the high seas.
-I fought back the fear that tugged at my heart as the last of light in the sky waned.
+I fought back the fear tugging at my heart as the last of light in the sky waned.
 I went below and located the Ecstasy I bought from Clinton.
 This would keep me from sleeping.
 I looked at the stamp on the pill.
 It said "Don't Worry, Be Happy."

 Mustique was in view, but we didn't seem to be getting much closer.
 I tried to relax, just be in the moment, sip my tea.
 I lay on the bow of the boat taking it all in.
 Everything looked so beautiful.
 The stars were exhilarating.
 I yelled from the bow, "I love this water.
 I love tea and rum!"
 Helmut was enjoying himself now.
 He went below and came back with another sail and started changing it.
 I've sailed many times in the Caribbean and never had anyone change the sails midway.
 You go, Helmut, live the fucking dream.
 The Ancient Mariner's the real deal.